 Basically I was trying to sell my used computer and I posted it on various apps and online marketplaces and I forgot to take it down on one of them after I sold it.
 I just want to know if those initial listing are considered contractual offers or are they viewed more as invitations to offer or...
 Read more »

 FYI, the law is not designed to solve every little problem that comes your way during this lifetime; the Latin phrase for this rule is "De minimus non curat lex."
-In this case the amount of money involved is way too small to be of interest to most lawyers; and you are advised not to worry about it...Read more »
+In this case the amount of money involved is way too small to be of interest to most lawyers; and you are advised not to worry...Read more »

 You must give your landlord a reasonable amount of time to repair the oven.
 You should probably give the landlord written notice if the oven is not repaired within a reasonable period of time, you will make the repair yourself and deduct the amount from the monthly rental payment.